 Increased production for smallholder farmers, like Abner Santiago, an agro-ecological farmer from Finca El Reverdecer who used Plow to Plate funding to build an off-grid walk-in cooler, rebuild greenhouses, and purchase tools and implements that have brought his food production levels back up 110% from the hurricane.

-Women in agriculture: Over 20 of the 35 projects are women-led or co-led, like La MicroFinca, a farm led by Tadilka Rivera.
+Women in agriculture: More than 30 of the 55 projects are women-led or co-led, like La MicroFinca, a farm led by Tadilka Rivera.
 Tadilka built a cold-storage unit with help from WCK where she can now store her greens, peppers, and root crops to sell at farmers’ markets, restaurants, and CSAs.

 Technology and innovation in agriculture, like Grupo Vesan, the first indoor vertical farming enterprise in Puerto Rico and the Caribbean.
 WCK funds helped them purchase monitoring and lighting equipment for the controlled environment that allows them to grow produce year-round without the use of pesticides, and be highly resilient against the impacts of future natural disasters.